melissamcw/ROICalculator/README.markdown

 # Files

-index.html: used to display everything (as expected) /js/roifunctions.js: Where all the action is
+index.html: used to display everything (as expected)

+/js/roifunctions.js: Where all the action is

-Everything is is either Bootstrap or jQuery.
+Everything else is either Bootstrap or jQuery.

 [1]: http://www.cxengage.com/customer-experience-roi-calculator